 - Safety equipment – wear proper clothes, and put on a mask and goggles.
 Kneepads could also be useful when working on the floors.

 - Cleaning supplies – depending on your needs, you could use a vacuum, mop, or broom.

 Now that you have everything ready, it’s time to move to the concrete grinding process.
 Let’s use the garage floor as an example because it’s an excellent testing area before you proceed to more sensitive ones.

 3.2.1.
 Clean the Surface First

 The first thing to do is to clean the floor.
-Therefore, use a broom to sweep it clean and remove any bumps from gums, grease, and similar stains.
-However, consider vacuuming it or even using a pressure washer if it’s a necessary solution.
+Therefore, use a broom to clean it and remove any bumps from gums, grease, or similar stains.
+However, consider vacuuming it or even using a pressure washer if it’s necessary.
 After the cleaning, you shouldn’t have any residue where the grinder might get stuck.